cantaloupe-project/cantaloupe/UPGRADING.md

 If you are skipping versions, work through these sections backwards from your current version.

+## 5.0 → 6.0

+1. Add the following keys from the sample configuration:
+    * `HttpSource.BasicLookupStrategy.send_head_requests`

 ## 4.1.x → 5.0

 1. Note that the application is now packaged as a JAR file which can no longer